 7 biopic (biography + picture) – a biographical film

-8 Bollywood (Bombay + Hollywood) – the Indian film industry
+8 Bollywood (Bombay + Hollywood) – the Hindi film industry based in Mumbai

 9 Botox (botulism + toxin) – an injectable drug that uses a strain of botulism to treat signs of aging on the skin